(CSMAT, OneMind Dogs Instructor)

 Holly Burchsted began her training journey with family dog classes and quickly nurtured an interest in behavior analysis and modification.
 This gives her a unique perspective which helps her troubleshoot when challenges arise in dog training.
 Just like her dogs, Holly's terrier tenacity loves to jump head-first into a challenge and problem-solve an outcome where everyone wins.

 Holly's canine family includes 4 terriers and a border collie.
-She currently competes with her young rat terrier, with her border collie up and coming.
+She currently competes with her rat terrier, and 3 year old border collie.
 Holly has been following the OneMind Dogs training methodology for several years and found that her relationship and understanding of her dogs has greatly improved.
 She loves traveling to faraway lands for agility training camps, including Finland, Canada, Florida, and Pennsylvania.
 She has met some truly wonderful people through agility and is most happy when surrounded by her dogs and peers, playing and talking agility.
-Holly is ecstatic to join the OneMind Dogs team as a certified Instructor!

 LORA ABBOTT, DVM, CCRT